-In the upper expression, R corresponds to the reflectivity, λopt is the laser penetration depth, λe-e is the mean free path of electrons between two consecutives electron-electron scattering event; hω is the photon energy, Em is the energy of electrons above the Fermi Level for which λe-e has been measured; Фeff is the effective work function already reduced by the Schottky effect, EF is the Fermi level.
+where R corresponds to the reflectivity, λopt is the laser penetration depth, λe-e is the mean free path of electrons between two consecutives electron-electron scattering event; hω is the photon energy, Em is the energy of electrons above the Fermi Level for which λe-e has been measured; Фeff is the effective work function already reduced by the Schottky effect, and EF is the Fermi level.

-It is also interesting to notice on the measurements of Fig. 2.2.2, that increasing the electric field from 10 MV/m to 20 MV/m results in a QE increase of a factor 10.
-Such doubling of the electric field can easily happen locally, due to mechanical protruding defects which will enhance the electric field (tip effect) on the microscopic scale.
+It is interesting to note in the measurements of Fig. 2.2.2, that increasing the electric field from 10 MV/m to 20 MV/m results in a QE increase of a factor 10.
+Such a doubling of the electric field can easily happen locally, due to mechanical protruding defects which will enhance the electric field (tip effect) on the microscopic scale.
 This illustrates the importance of the Schottky effect (potential barrier reduction due to the applied electric field) in the value of the QE for photocathode application.